 The best forex brokers for professional traders go above and beyond from their default retail account offerings, to further distinguish the products and services they make available for savvy investors.

-From discounted commissions for active traders to advanced order types and trading platforms, the best brokers will have tailored solutions and services dedicated specifically to the demands of professional investors.
+From discounted commissions to advanced order types and trading platforms, the best brokers will have tailored solutions and services dedicated specifically to the demands of professionals seeking premium and VIP accounts.

 The definition of what constitutes a professional trader, day trader, or accredited investor may vary depending on where you are in the world.
 In many countries, there may be a different legal distinction, tax status, and regulatory obligation for professional traders, compared to retail investors.